 Enterprise architecture, suitable for very large catalogs and dedicated technical teams.
 The total cost of ownership is high - ROI is generally justified beyond €5M in annual e-commerce revenue.

-New entries: Hydrogen/Oxygen and headless
+New entrants: Hydrogen/Oxygen and headless

 In 2026, Shopify Hydrogen - Shopify's official headless framework - is maturing and becoming accessible to agencies like Stellar Projects for projects requiring extreme frontend performance or decoupled architectures.
 This is not for a first launch, but it is the future of premium e-commerce.